QualitaX/QX-Analytics-Experiments/erc-3643adoption.md

 As of 27 Dec 2023 - 30 token contracts were deployed by the Tokeny T-REX Factory on the Ethereum Mainnet.

-_Step 2: What tokens have been deployed on the Ethereum Mainnet from the Tokeny T-Rex Factory_
+_Step 2: What tokens have been deployed on the Ethereum Mainnet from the Tokeny T-Rex Factory?_

 To be re-tested and optimized: